160 Una

-Una (minor planet designation: 160 Una) is a fairly large and dark, primitive Main belt asteroid that was discovered by German-American astronomer C. H. F. Peters on February 20, 1876, in Clinton, New York.
+160 Una is a fairly large and dark, primitive main belt asteroid that was discovered by German-American astronomer C. H. F. Peters on February 20, 1876, in Clinton, New York.
 It is named after a character in Edmund Spenser's epic poem The Faerie Queene (1590).
+This minor planet is orbiting the Sun at a distance of 2.73 AU with an eccentricity of 0.07.
+The orbital plane is inclined at an angle of 3.83° to the plane of the ecliptic.

 In the Tholen classification system it is categorized as a CX-type, while the Bus asteroid taxonomy system lists it as an Xk asteroid.
 Photometric observations of this asteroid made at the Torino Observatory in Italy during 1990–1991 were used to determine a synodic rotation period of 5.61 ± 0.01 hours.
+It has an estimated diameter of about 81 km.